sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/on-call.md

 This is designed to ensure that an initial response is produced within 20 minutes of the page.

-> Note: ⚠️ An OpGenie page is considered an emergency.
+> Note: ⚠️ An OpsGenie page is considered an emergency.
 It may wake up the EOC in the middle of the night.
 It's expected to be used with the utmost discretion.

 ### Support Responses
 The Delivery team aims to facilitate and uphold the [SLAs maintained by the Customer Support team](https://handbook.sourcegraph.com/departments/support#slas).
 The Delivery team will triage and provide an initial response within 24 hours of receiving a support request or request for help.